 We considered the appropriateness of the recoverability assessment and considered whether it was in line with Australian Accounting Standards and generally accepted accounting principles.

 We assessed whether the disclosures included in the financial report met the requirements of Australian Accounting Standards.

-We considered the current financial position of the Group, Management's forecasts, including plans to return the Group to profitability and results subsequent to year end.
+We considered the current financial position of the Group, Management's forecasts, subsequent events and results subsequent to year end.

 Inventory Obsolescence